-Milwaukee County is pursuing development of a Center for Forensic Science and Protective Medicine to be co-located with the State's Crime Lab on the Milwaukee Regional Medical Center (MRMC) campus.
-The County would occupy approximately 108,000 of the planned 200,000 square foot purpose-built facility.
-The facility would be constructed in collaboration with the Medical College of Wisconsin (MCW), construction provided by CD Smith Construction, Summit Smith Development and Royal Capital Group.
+Milwaukee County has long sought the development of a CFSPM to be co-located with the State's Crime Lab on the Milwaukee Regional Medical Center (MRMC) campus.
+The County will occupy not more than 108,000 square feet of the planned approximately 200,000 square foot building.
+The remainder of the building will be occupied by the State of Wisconsin's Milwaukee Crime Lab.
+Upon purchase, the building will be managed by a condo association, made up of representatives of the County and State.